-JFLA provides high quality Japanese films for free the second and fourth Wednesdays.
+JFLA provides high quality Japanese film screening every second and fourth Wednesday.

 7:00pm at JFLA Auditorium (5700 Wilshire Blvd, #100, Los Angeles, CA 90036)